endiesworld/devPlacement-assessment-web-dashboard/README.md

-# Getting Started with Create React App
+# the link to run this App is (https://devplacement-assessment-web.herokuapp.com/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).